If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 ---|---|---|

-HUD’s 203(k) Rehab Mortgage Insurance | At least $5,000, or up to the cost of total demolition and reconstruction | Home buyers purchasing a fixer-upper.
+HUD’s 203(k) Rehab Mortgage Insurance | For Standard mortgage: At least $5,000 and up to the area’s FHA mortgage limit.
+For Limited mortgage: Up to $35,000. | Home buyers purchasing a fixer-upper.
 Learn more. |

-VA’s Disability Housing Grants | $8,415–117,014, depending on the type of disability and housing | Veterans or active duty service members with service-related disabilities.
+VA’s Disability Housing Grants | $8,415–117,014, depending on the type of disability and housing. | Veterans or active duty service members with service-related disabilities.
 Learn more. |

-DOE’s Weatherization Assistance Program | Average savings of $372 on energy bills annually | Low-income households.
+DOE’s Weatherization Assistance Program | Average savings of $372 on energy bills annually. | Low-income households.
 Learn more. |

-Habitat for Humanity | Varies; mortgage payments are usually capped at 30% of gross monthly income | Low- to moderate-income households.
+Habitat for Humanity | Varies.
+Mortgage payments are usually capped at 30% of the gross monthly income. | Low- to moderate-income households.
 Learn more. |

-Fannie Mae’s HomePath | Up to 3% closing cost assistance | First-time home buyers who complete an online course and purchase a HomePath property.
+Fannie Mae’s HomePath ReadyBuyer | Up to 3% closing cost assistance.
+Up to $2,500 in down payment assistance. | First-time home buyers who complete an online course and purchase a HomePath property.
 Learn more. |

-National Homebuyers Fund’s DPA | Up to 5% of the mortgage loan amount | Any home buyer, plus homeowners looking to refinance.
+National Homebuyers Fund’s DPA | Up to 5% of the mortgage loan amount. | Any home buyer, plus homeowners looking to refinance.
 Learn more. |

-HUD’s Revitalization Areas | Steeply discounted home prices, ranging from $100 to 50% of the listing price | Home buyers in HUD-designated locations.
+HUD’s Revitalization Areas | Steeply discounted home prices, ranging from $100 to 50% of the listing price. | Home buyers in HUD-designated locations.
 Learn more. |

-USDA’s Rural Development Loans | 0% down for home buyers | Home buyers or rehabbers in eligible rural locations.
+USDA’s Rural Development Loans | 0% down for home buyers. | Home buyers or rehabbers in eligible rural locations.
 Learn more. |

-HUD’s Section 184 Indian Home Loan Guarantee Program | A 1.25% down payment on loans under $50,000, or 2.25% down payment on loans over $50,000. | American Indian and Alaska Native families.
+HUD’s Section 184 Indian Home Loan Guarantee Program | A 1.25% down payment on loans under $50,000, or a 2.25% down payment on loans over $50,000. | American Indian and Alaska Native families.
 Learn more. |

-Neighborhood Assistance Corporation of America (NACA) Mortgage | 0% down payment, no closing costs, and no mortgage insurance | Low- to moderate-income home buyers.
+Neighborhood Assistance Corporation of America (NACA) Mortgage | 0% down payment, no closing costs, and no mortgage insurance. | Low- to moderate-income home buyers.
 Learn more. |

-USDA’s Section 504 Home Repair Program | Up to $50,000 in combined loans and grants | Very-low-income households and elderly homeowners.
+USDA’s Section 504 Home Repair Program | Up to $50,000 in combined loans and grants. | Very-low-income households and elderly homeowners.
 Learn more. |

-FEMA Housing Assistance | Varies by need | Homeowners and renters affected by natural disasters or emergencies.
+FEMA Housing Assistance | Varies by need. | Homeowners and renters affected by natural disasters or emergencies.
 Learn more. |

 Home building grants and home renovation programs